2311ajay/simple-kafka-spring_boot/README.md

 5. **Test Endpoints**: Use Insomnia or any HTTP client to test the following endpoints:

-   - `POST /order`: Create a new order by sending a POST request with optional parameters (name and description).
+   - `POST /createOrder`: Create a new order by sending a POST request with parameters name and description(optional).
-   - `GET /orders`: Retrieve all orders from the Kafka topic.

 ## Configuration